Application Process and Prerequisites

 Start your application via the UW-Madison Graduate School Electronic Application.

 Program Select: Nutritional Sciences PhD or Nutritional Sciences MS

-- If you are interested in both the MS and the PhD programs, you do not need to complete two applications.
-You may select up to three programs to apply to on one application for UW Madison.
+- If you are interested in both the MS and the PhD programs, please only apply for the PhD program.
+You may select up to three graduate programs to apply to on one application for UW-Madison.

 - Complete the application as instructed

 Part 1: Please indicate the prerequisite coursework you have taken.
 For each prerequisite course, we ask you identify the semester in which was taken, the institution it was taken at, and the grade received.

 Part 2: Please indicate what faculty trainers you are interested in working with for your graduate study.
 Please note, this selection will not affect your program admission.